Melt the Ice

 “The oppressed suffer from the duality which has established itself in their innermost being.
 They discover that without freedom they cannot exist authentically.
 Yet, although they desire authentic existence, they fear it.
 They are at one and the same time themselves and the oppressor whose consciousness they have internalized.”

 I stop here with these words and reach deeply within my own experiences of having been ravaged by violation and oppression in my childhood and beyond.
 The work of healing requires intimacy with these truths expressed so perfectly by Freire.
-We must literally face that we have become or will become that which injured us unless we own that our living has become, or might’ve always been, a reaction against the internalized mechanisms of oppression formed in the badlands of trauma.
+We must literally face the danger of becoming a shell of who we truly are unless we own that our living has become, or might’ve always been, a reaction against the internalized mechanisms of oppression formed in the badlands of trauma.
 Our thinking, our comprehension of ourselves and others is held captive by the minds of those who grasped us and shaped our sense of self, of other and of the world by their violence against us.
 I’ve found many internalized strongholds of self-accusation, self-annihilation and outright fear of who I am stemming from the decrees and energy directed at me by those who wanted me to forget, to never recognize their hand of oppression and violence in my life.
 And the damnedest thing is, I’m seeing how these constructs against the oppressor within pose as my most discerning self, the one surest of my frailty or my inadequacy or my shameful power, and even my beauty.

 Freire goes on to say: